(here’s how it works…)

 Who’s it suitable for?

-- Obviously there’s no point in you having the course if you don’t ever use Windows 10, whether it’s on a laptop, desktop PC or touchscreen tablet (if you have one and aren’t sure if it uses Windows 10, tap or click here to check).
+- Obviously there’s no point in you having the course if you don’t ever use Windows 10, whether it’s on a laptop or desktop PC (if you have one and aren’t sure if it uses Windows 10, tap or click here to check).
+Thinking about updating your PC to Windows 10 but haven’t yet?
+Don’t worry you can still enrol on the course and start using it once you’ve updated your PC.
+(Or if you’re looking for a Windows 11 course instead, we have one of those too.)

 - Similarly, if you’re an absolute tech-whizz and find it all easy, there’s not a lot of point (though you might be surprised about some of the simple bits you just didn’t know about that might make it easier)